wwood/singlem/docs/tools/appraise.md

 >     Ben J. Woodcroft, Centre for Microbiome Research, School of Biomedical Sciences, Faculty of Health, Queensland University of Technology
 >     Samuel Aroney, Centre for Microbiome Research, School of Biomedical Sciences, Faculty of Health, Queensland University of Technology
+>     Raphael Eisenhofer, Centre for Evolutionary Hologenomics, University of Copenhagen, Denmark
 >     Rossen Zhao, Centre for Microbiome Research, School of Biomedical Sciences, Faculty of Health, Queensland University of Technology